 As shown in Figure 4(a)-Figure 6(a), we consider an asymmetric dual-core architecture where each core has a distinct exponent, $\beta_j = \{0.6, 0.4\}$.
 Initially, due to constrained area, only a single core is allocated.
 As the total SoC area increases, the weaker core is assigned with the shorter task, and provided with growing portion of the total average area and power.
 When power is constrained the weaker core is provided with smaller area portion.
 On the other hand, the weaker core is provided with larger portion of the total average power at the expense of the stronger cores.
-We thus find that in a power limited architecture, the optimum is found when additional area is assigned to the stronger cores at the expense of the stronger cores, while additional power is assigned in the opposite direction, to the weaker core is assigned to the stronger cores at the expense of the stronger cores.
+We thus find that in a power limited architecture, the optimum is found when additional area is assigned to the stronger cores at the expense of the weaker core is direction, to the weaker core is assigned in the opposite direction, to the weaker cores at the expense of the stronger cores.